Public Assistance (PA) Program Process

 - Applicant organizations must complete and submit a

-FFATA Certification IEMA.
+- Applicant organizations must complete and submit the IEMA Form PA109, FFATA Certification to IEMA.
 The FFATA Certification must be completed to provide information on the organization’s FFATA status regarding reporting.

 - Exploratory Call